anuraghazra/github-readme-stats/readme.md

 ### Adding private contributions count to total commits count

-You can add the count of all your private contributions to the total commits count by using the query parameter `?count_private=true`.
+You can add the count of all your private contributions to the total commits count by using the query parameter `&count_private=true`.

 _Note: If you are deploying this project yourself, the private contributions will be counted by default otherwise you need to chose to share your private contribution counts._